quangnd2203/image_background_remover/README.md

 # Image Background Remover - Flutter
+## Overview
 A Flutter package that removes the background from images using an ONNX model.
 The package provides a seamless way to perform image processing, leveraging the power of machine learning through ONNX Runtime.
+This package works completely offline without any external API dependencies

 ---